Answering the Jesus Seminar

 Harmony

 "Luke invents new words for Jesus to say: 'Go and prepare the Passover so we may eat.'
-This is irrefragable evidence that the evangelists do not hesitate to create words for Jesus to speak in their narratives." (p.
+This is irrefragable evidence that the evangelists do not hesitate to create words for Jesus to speak in their narratives."
+(The Five Gospels, p.
 387).

 Skeptics find a 'Bible contradiction' wherever one author reports Jesus as speaking words not recorded by another.
 A 'newspaper contradiction' of like type might be found if, say, one paper reports Mr. Lincoln as having said, on the occasion of the Battle of Gettysburg, "Now we are engaged in a great civil war, testing whether that nation or any nation so conceived and so dedicated, can long endure."
 But a rival paper runs the quote, "But, in a larger sense, we cannot dedicate -- we cannot consecrate -- we cannot hallow -- this ground."
 Since this blatant contradiction cannot be resolved, we are forced to conclude that Mr. Lincoln was a fictional character.